Skip to content

 All aspects of quilting – traditional to modern to improvisational to fiber arts – can be found at our show.

 The first two “A World of Quilts” shows (1980 and 1981) were small, fund raising events, admission was $3, held at Somers Intermediate School; however, by the third show, more space was needed.
-The guild approached Sr. Barbara, who was Principal of John F. Kennedy Catholic High School (now Kennedy Catholic High School), about using the school for this purpose.
-In 1981, “A World of Quilts” moved to its new home at JFK, where it remained for 34 years.
+The guild approached Sr. Barbara, who was Principal of John F. Kennedy Catholic High School (now Kennedy Catholic High School), about using the school for this purpose and “A World of Quilts” moved to its new home at JFK, where it remained for 34 years.

 “A World of Quilts” continued to grow with an attendance of 3,300 in 1983.
 Initially the show was held in early to mid-April, but in its fifth year, 1984, the show date was moved to the first weekend in May – the weekend it has been held ever since.
 The quilt show flourished even more with a peak attendance at the 1990 show of 3,602 that included 15 buses!

-The arrangement with Kennedy hosting guild meetings and quilt shows continued until 2015.
+The arrangement with Kennedy Catholic hosting our quilt show continued until 2015.
 In that year, “A World of Quilts” moved to the O’Neill Center, on the campus of Western Connecticut State University in Danbury, CT.
 No shows were held during the Covid pandemic years of 2020 and 2021.
 In 2022, the show relocated to SUNY Purchase College, NY.